sk-zk/TruckLib/README.md

 (It's all still fairly experimental and half-finished, so you'll probably run into some issues sooner or later.)

-You can find some sample code in the Samples folder.
 Proper documentation will follow eventually™.
+Until then, you can find some sample code in the Samples folder, or you can check out my tool [DlcCheck](https://github.com/sk-zk/DlcCheck) and my weird experimental thing [OsmProto](https://github.com/sk-zk/OsmProto) for some more existing code.

 TruckLib is not affiliated with SCS Software.